 The fingerprint impression kit we provide is very easy to use – however, getting your child to willingly participate in the process can be tricky!
-Firstly, we recommend carefully reading through the leaflet provided with the impression kit and watching the video below to get a good idea of the method.
+Firstly, we recommend carefully reading through the leaflet provided with the impression kit and following the link below and scrolling down to the videos for a clear demonstration.

 It’s best to take prints at a table so you can press against the surface, but if getting your child to stay still is difficult, taking the print when your child is asleep may prove to be the best option.
 If this is the case, instead of using a table, press against something hard like a book.